West Highland White Terrier

 Breed lore suggests that Westie’s white color resulted from a tragic nineteenth-century accident.
 Colonel Edward Donald Malcolm of Poltalloch accidentally shot one of his wheaten-colored Cairns while hunting foxes.
 Devastated by the incident, he decided to breed only white dogs to prevent such accidents in the future.

 The West Highland White Terrier has been known by many names, including the Poltalloch Terrier and the Roseneath Terrier.
 The breed was officially recognized by the Kennel Club of England as the West Highland White Terrier in 1906.
-The breed was recognized by the American Kennel Club in 1906.
+The breed was recognized by the American Kennel Club under Terrier Group in 1906.

 • Temperament